simolus3/drift/docs/pages/docs/Advanced Features/joins.md

 That's a problem though - in the join, we used `useColumns: false` because we weren't interested in the columns of each todo item.
 Here we don't care about an individual item either, but there's no join where we could set that flag.
-Moor provides a special method for this case - instead of using `select`, we use `selectOnly`.
+Drift provides a special method for this case - instead of using `select`, we use `selectOnly`.
-The "only" means that moor will only report columns we added via "addColumns".
+The "only" means that drift will only report columns we added via "addColumns".
 In a regular select, all columns from the table would be selected, which is what you'd usually need.

 ```dart